 Sébastien Loeb dominates stage times on i20 R5 debut

-Making his first competitive start at the wheel on an i20 R5 Sébastien Loeb dominated the stage times at the Rallye Terre du Haut-Var (June 29-30).
+Making his first competitive start at the wheel in an i20 R5, Sébastien Loeb dominated the stage times at the Rallye Terre du Haut-Var (June 29-30).
 He won eight of the gravel event’s ten tests in a car entered under the name of his eponymous team.
-A minor mechanical problem, and more than two minutes of penalties, though limited him to fifth position overall, and third among the crews competing in R5 machinery.
+A minor mechanical problem and more than two minutes of penalties, though limited him to fifth position overall, and third among the crews competing in R5 machinery.

 Double podium celebration in Sardinia

 i20 R5 customers climbed the podium in both national and international categories at Rally Italia Sardegna (June 13-16).
-In WRC2 Simone Tempestini scored his first podium with the Hyundai, finishing an impressive 13th overall on the rough gravel stages to give him third place among those competing in the class.
+In WRC2 Simone Tempestini scored his first podium with Hyundai, finishing an impressive 13th overall on the rough gravel stages to give him the third-place among those competing in the class.
 Tempestini and co-driver Sergiu Itu were on form throughout the rally.
-The started with the second best time among all the R5 crews on the opening Super Special, and never dropped out of the WRC2 top five on their way to the rostrum.
+They started with the second-best time among all the R5 crews on the opening Super Special, and never dropped out of the WRC2 top five on their way to the rostrum.

 In the Italian gravel championship, which shared the opening day’s stages with the international event, Umberto Scandola marked the beginning of a partnership between his S.A.
-Motorsport team and Hyundai Italy in fine style.
+Motorsport team and Hyundai Italy in an elegant style.
 With co-driver Guido D’Amore he finished second of the crews entered for the domestic championship.

 Hermann Gassner Jr. continues successful German season

-Hermann Gassner Jr. eclipsed his previous career best with the i20 R5 in the German national championship, by finishing second in his Gassner Motorsport-run entry at Rallye Stemweder Berg (June 14-15).
-The result followed a third place at the first round of the season to continue a strong start to the season, which has put him in second in the championship standings.
-The younger of the two rallying Gassner in the family team he continues to adapt to the R5 machinery having only previously made a handful of starts in the category.
+Hermann Gassner Jr. eclipsed his previous career-best with the i20 R5 in the German national championship, by finishing second in his Gassner Motorsport-run entry at Rallye Stemweder Berg (June 14-15).
+The result followed the third-place at the first round of the season to continue a strong start to the season, which has put him in second in the championship standings.
+The younger of the two rallying Gassner in the family team continues to adapt to the R5 machinery having only previously made a handful of starts in the category.